fghibellini/iso8601-chrome-extension/README.md

 ### Step 7: Keep up to date

 By only modifying [manifest.json](./manifest.json) and [content.js](src/content.js) and reguarly merging the changes from this upstream repository you can take full advantage of any future changes in this template!

-## More

-- See the accompanying [blog post](https://fghibellini.com/posts/2022-12-17-Leveraging-UUIDs-to-the-Max/index.html) with a deeper explanation.